 Master of Business Administration/Master of Science in Data Science

-Darden offers a combined program with the University of Virginia Data Science Institute that grants a Master of Data Science degree and an MBA degree in 24 months, instead of the 32 months that would be required if each degree were pursued independently.
-This program combines the Data Science Institute’s action-oriented 11-month curriculum with Darden's "best education experience in the U.S." (The Economist, 2011-2019).
+Darden offers a combined program with the University of Virginia School of Data Science that grants a Master of Data Science degree and an MBA degree in 24 months, instead of the 32 months that would be required if each degree were pursued independently.
+This program combines the School of Data Science’s action-oriented 11-month curriculum with Darden's "best education experience in the U.S." (The Economist, 2011-2019).
 Students who pursue this dual degree will become coveted hires and indispensable leaders in a variety of fields, including consulting, finance, and technology.

 Students in the dual degree program will begin their coursework in July of their enrollment year.
-Over the summer, they will take 9 credits of DSI coursework (3 credits online starting in June, and 6 credit hours in-person starting in July).
-During the first year, they will be enrolled in the full Darden School of Business First Year curriculum, as well as some continued coursework at the Data Science Institute.
-In their second year, they will be taking classes at both Darden and the Data Science Institute and will graduate from both programs in May with their MBA cohort.
+Over the summer, they will take 9 credits of Data Science coursework (3 credits online starting in June, and 6 credit hours in-person starting in July).
+During the first year, they will be enrolled in the full Darden School of Business First Year curriculum, as well as some continued coursework at the School of Data Science.
+In their second year, they will be taking classes at both Darden and the School of Data Science and will graduate from both programs in May with their MBA cohort.

 Dual-degree students may be eligible for a 24-month OPT STEM extension.